jcchacond/ancient_mitogenomes_molecular_clock_dating/README.md

 Finally, considering the assembly and alignment limitations on the hypervariable control region, the lower and upper limits of the variable number tandem repeat (VNTR) region (positions 16157 to 16476 in the woolly reference mitogenome; NC_007596.2) were located in the MSA and added to the output annotation file in order to mask it for downstream analyses.

+I attach the lifted annotation that was produced for the paper ("NC_007596.2.ChaconDuque2025.gff3")

 ### FASTA files containing the radiocarbon dated samples and one undated sample (FASTA format)

 We created subsets of FASTA files each containing one sample with unknown age.
 This file basically is a multiple sequence alignment containing all the mitogenomes for samples with known radiocarbon ages (the dating reference dataset) and the mitogenome that needs to be dated invidually (sampleID).
 For this we used the software ```seqkit``` as indicated below: